infinum/eightshift-forms/README.md

 ## 🧪 Testing

 All Selenium tests are located in the `tests/selenium` folder.
-To run them you must provide the `SELENIUM_URL` environment variable with the URL of the test environment and correct url structure.
+To run them you must provide the `ES_URL` environment variable with the URL of the test environment and correct url structure.

 URL structure is:
 * `<test-environment>/tests/basic`